Berrilee

 Berrilee is a semi-rural outer suburb of Sydney, in the state of New South Wales, Australia.
 Berrilee is located 38 kilometres north of the Sydney central business district, in the local government area of Hornsby Shire.

 Berrilee sits on the western shore of Berowra Creek, which empties into the Hawkesbury River.

 History

 Berrilee is believed to be derived from an Aboriginal word 'Buraillee' possibly having something to do with mouth or food.

 Demographics

 According to the 2021 census, there were 212 people in Berrilee.
 75.0% of people were born in Australia and 84.0% of people only spoke English at home.

 Local area

-Berrilee is a small town, without any "stores", to speak.
+Berrilee is a small town, without any stores.
 There is one small store near Berowra Waters and another in Arcadia.
 There was a primary school, but due to a lack of students (there were less than seven), it closed down in 1957.
 It re-opened shortly after but closed down and the property was sold in 2005.